Hedron LogoAfternoon

 Free Tiers

-Service Credits for Downtime
+Service Credits For Downtime

 If your API goes down and you issue credits:

-Record credits as a liability
+• Record credits as a liability if they can be used later

 International Customers